Cognac

 Description

-This vintage cognac comes from a small estate founded in 1930 by the father of the winegrower's widow (who died in 2009) from whom we purchased this lot.
-This estate, located in the commune of Sainte-Sévère, is on the border of Fins Bois and Borderies, on a clay-siliceous terroir, with flints.
-Of agricultural origin, this family has always managed to combine livestock farming, agriculture and viticulture.
-Having no still, this winegrower sent his wines each year to be distilled by a professional distiller located a few kilometers from his farm.
-Due to a lack of means and in a context of crisis in demand, the eaux-de-vie were aged at ORECO, in very dry cellars (this cognac had an alcohol content of 67.5° before reduction), where we found them after more than 40 years of aging.
-The year 1980 is remembered in Cognac for its very small harvest, and the extreme cold that accompanied the harvest (the "harvest in mittens", down to -10°C!).
+This vintage cognac comes from a small estate founded in 1930 by the father of the widow of the winemaker (who passed away in 2009) from whom we purchased this batch.
+Located in the commune of Sainte-Sévère, the estate lies on the border between the Fins Bois and Borderies wine regions, on clay-siliceous soil with flint.
+Originally from farming backgrounds, this family has always successfully combined livestock breeding, agriculture, and viticulture.
+Lacking a still, this winemaker sent his wines each year to a professional distiller located a few kilometers from his farm for distillation.
+Due to limited resources and a crisis in demand, the eaux-de-vie were aged at ORECO in very dry cellars (this cognac had an alcohol content of 67.5% before reduction), where we found them after more than 40 years of aging.
+The year 1980 is etched in the memories of Cognac for its very small harvest, and the great cold that accompanied the harvest (the "harvest in mittens", down to -10° C!).

-Nose: Floral and tense, spicy notes, mahogany wood, warm flint, noble touch.
+Nose: Floral and taut, spicy notes, mahogany wood, warm flint, a noble touch.

-Palate: Lively and mineral, fruity and dry, very readable and racy.
+Palate: Lively and mineral, fruity and dry, very clear and elegant.

-Finish: Long and peppery, rancio forming, complexity typical of old Fins Bois.
+Finish: Long and peppery, rancio in formation, typical complexity of old Fins Bois.

 Directions for use